-The most dominant female film reporter of the 1930s, Torchy Blane, was played by everyone's notion of what a female reporter looked and sounded like - the fast-talking Glenda Farrell.
-No one else in films better epitomized the aggressive, self-assured, independent female reporter.
-One reason for this may have been that the Torchy Blane character was originally a male reporter named Kennedy, the hero of a series of pulp magazine stories by Frederick Nebel.
-In the movies, Blane went after fast-breaking, sensational stories as aggressively as any newsman.
-Her scoops were usually in print before her male counterparts figured out what was going on.
-She was no sob sister, no gushy old maid, no masculine-looking lady, "no society dame after the woman's angle," as one critic put it.
-"She was an honest to goodness pencil pusher who scrambled for her story along with the so-called stronger sex - and got it."
+The most famous female journalist of the 1930s was Torchy Blane, played by everyone's notion of what a female reporter looked and sounded like in the early days of film - the fast-talking Glenda Farrell.
+No one better epitomized the aggressive, self-assured, independent female reporter in films.
+Torchy knew everyone considered her a sob sister, but she also knew she could beat any male reporter who got in her way.
 As she told her publisher in Fly Away Baby (1937), "You always told me to play up the feminine angle in my stories.
 A woman doing anything is good copy.
 Here I'd be [a woman] against two men and I'll beat them too."
 Beneath the hard-boiled exterior beat a soft-boiled romantic heart.
 She was head over heels in love with a fairly dense police detective who occasionally tossed a barb in her direction: "You wait here, Torchy" he says in Smart Blonde (1936).
 She tells him, "Oh, but I want to go with you."
 He tells her: "This rat hole is no place for a woman."
 She protests: "But I'm a newspaperman."
 He tells her, "Well, you just sit quiet and maybe nobody will notice it."
 Farrell played the Herald reporter in seven of the nine films in the Torchy Blane series, which ran from 1936 to 1939.